 Luminance: What You See, and What You Get

-This entry was posted in Arts, Biology, Fine Arts, Painting, Science and tagged atmospheric, favorites, Freelance Radio/Podcasts, homepage, Individual Pieces, Public Radio / Podcasts, Public Radio International, Radio, SL narration, Studio 360, Work samples for Expo, Work samples for Inverse, Work samples for NPR's Science Desk, Work samples for Scientific American, Work samples for The Conversation.
+This entry was posted in Arts, Biology, Fine Arts, Painting, Science and tagged atmospheric, favorites, Freelance Radio/Podcasts, homepage, Individual Pieces, Public Radio / Podcasts, Public Radio International, Radio, SL narration, Studio 360, Work samples for Expo, Work samples for Inverse, Work samples for NPR's Science Desk, Work samples for Scientific American, Work samples for The Conversation, Work samples for the Met.
 Bookmark the permalink.